loinasd/local-gpt-pilot/README.md

 ## 📊 Telemetry
 To improve GPT Pilot, we are tracking some events from which you can opt out at any time.
 You can read more about it [here](./docs/TELEMETRY.md).

-# 🔗 Connect with us
-🌟 As an open-source tool, it would mean the world to us if you starred the GPT-pilot repo 🌟

-💬 Join [the Discord server](https://discord.gg/HaqXugmxr9) to get in touch.